deadratfink/jy-transform/README.md

 }
 ```

-which is then to be passed back to the transformation chain.
+which then is passed back to the transformation chain.
 Following this pattern
 you can do almost everything with the JSON object, like

 - deleting properties